Need Help? Give us a call.

 1 (800) 386-3372

 A cash flow statement, also known as the statement of cash flows, is a financial statement that shows the flow of cash into and out of your business during a specific period of time.
 This report shows how much cash a company receives and spends on operating, investing, and financing activities.
 The statement of cash flows is one of the core financial statements, along with the income statement and balance sheet, used to evaluate a business’s financial situation.

-Performing a cash flow analysis allows you to track changes in your business’s cash balance during a specific period by calculating cash inflow versus cash expenditures.
+First, performing a cash flow analysis allows you to track changes in your business’s cash balance during a specific period by calculating cash inflow versus cash expenditures.

 This process will help you to identify patterns, not only around how much money is coming in and going out of your business, but also for what and when—enabling you to plan ahead and avoid being short of cash when bills and payroll are due.

 Additionally, as we mentioned above, your cash flow statement will also give you a snapshot of your business’s financial health: whether or not your everyday operations (without outside help from investors or loans) are generating enough money for the business to sustain itself.
 This is your company’s liquidity—an important factor for monitoring for the longevity of your business.

 Here is an indirect cash flow statement example, with $150,000 net income as a starting point: